 Marbella Old Town

-Marbella’s old town is in the centre of Marbella, just a few hundred metres from the seafront.
-It is partially surrounded by the ruins of an old Arab wall and there are narrow winding streets with whitewashed buildings, old churches, squares and plenty of fascinating shops and boutiques.
+Marbella’s old town is in the heart of Marbella, just a few hundred metres from the seafront.
+It is partially surrounded by the ruins of an old Arab wall and there are narrow winding streets with whitewashed buildings, plazas, churches and fascinating shops and boutiques.

 A trip to Marbella would not be complete without a visit to the Casco Antiguo (Old Town).
 Exploring the narrow streets with their nooks and crannies, historic buildings, shops, boutiques and galleries make it a very rewarding experience.
 Our map shows you all the places mentioned in this post.